Income Tax Basics

 IRS Publication 929 is very helpful in sorting through the intricacies of these rules.
 You may also want to consult with your tax professional and refer to the instructions for IRS Form 1040 for details.

-- In 2014 if your child earns more than $6,200 from employment, he or she must file a personal tax return and may owe taxes.
+- If your child earns more than a certain amount from employment, he or she must file a personal tax return and may owe taxes.

-- If your child’s has more than $1,000 of investment income, a tax return is also required.
-If this is your child’s only income, you can either file a separate return for your child or include the income on your return.
+- If your child has more than a certain amount of investment income, a tax return is also required.
+If this is your child's only income, you can either file a separate return for your child or include the income on your return.

-Note: If you include your child’s income on your return, it could boost you into a higher tax bracket.
+Note: If you include your child's unearned income on your return, it could potentially increase your taxes.